 Polarization - A Property of Light

-Application engineers can take advantage of polarized sensors by filtering unwanted reflection or glare as well as enhancing contrast by colorizing polarized angles of light.
+Application engineers can take advantage of polarization cameras by filtering unwanted reflection or glare as well as enhancing contrast by colorizing polarized angles of light.
 Different materials used in products can reflect and alter the properties in light.
-Whereas normal colour and mono sensors detect the intensity and the wavelength of incoming light, polarized sensors detect and filter angles of polarization from light reflected, refracted, or scattered off surfaces.
+Whereas normal colour and mono sensors detect the intensity and the wavelength of incoming light, the special polarized sensors used inside polarization cameras can detect and filter angles of polarization from light reflected, refracted, or scattered off surfaces.
 To understand some of the benefits of Sony’s polarized sensor, let us first expand on what polarized light is.

 Table of Contents